3mdeb/news-and-ideas/blog/content/post/2019-06-12-Hummingboard-Pulse-first-impression.md

 Hit any key to stop autoboot:  0
 ```

 OK, so now you need to copy the kernel image and .dtb file.
-Unfortunately, I was not
+Unfortunately, I was
-able to compile image following instructions given by SolidRun.
-Happily, there is
+not able to compile image following instructions given by SolidRun.
+Happily,
-another way to run Linux on the HummingBoard Pulse.
+there is another way to run Linux on the HummingBoard Pulse.

 #### Installing Debian on HummingBoard Pulse

 SolidRun gives instructions on how to install Debian on HummingBoard Pulse.
-Debian
-is well-documented GNU/Linux distribution and images of it are easily available
+Debian is well-documented GNU/Linux distribution and images of it are easily
-at https://images.solid-build.xyz/IMX8/Debian/.
-When you will be choosing one for
+available at https://images.solid-build.xyz/IMX8/Debian/.
+When you will be
-you please check the log of changes at the bottom.
-You will read there that only
+choosing one for you please check the log of changes at the bottom.
+You will
-versions released after 07.12.2018 supports booting from SD card.
+read there that only versions released after 07.12.2018 supports booting from SD
+card.

-After you download and extract an image of Debian you need to flash it on SD card.
+After you download and extract an image of Debian you need to flash it on SD
+card.

 ```Shell
 dd bs=4k conv=fsync if=<image name>.img of=/dev/sdb
 ```

 Below you can watch log from booting Debian on HummingBoard Pulse.
-I,ve captured it
+I've captured
-using asciinema.
+it using asciinema.

 [![asciicast](https://asciinema.org/a/250003.svg)](https://asciinema.org/a/250003?speed=1&t=14&autoplay=0)